 One of the best things about these scones is how incredibly easy they are to make.
 I know you’re probably thinking scones are pretty fancy looking and probably tricky to make , but as you’ll see they’re not!
 We let the food processor do the bulk of the work. 🙂

 First we add the dry ingredients and the orange zest to our food processor, then the cold butter goes in and we pulse for a couple seconds to break up the butter and spread it throughout.
 Finally the wet ingredients get added and now we have our batter.

 If you don’t own a food processor, you can achieve the same results by adding all the dry ingredient into a mixing bowl, use a whisk to combine and remove any lumps and then add the cubed butter.
 From here you’ll use a strong fork or your hands to incorporate the butter and create the sand-like texture.

-If you’re in the market for a food processor, you can find a link to the one I use HERE.
+If you’re in the market for a food processor, here’s the one I use and love: